It all starts in the gut

 Being a BANT member highlights the high standard of my training and work practice, reassuring clients of the quality of the consultations and plans I provide at Food Power Nutrition.

-How long would it take to see results?
+How long will it take to see results?

-Does Food Power Nutrition operates only online?
+Does Food Power Nutrition operate only online?

-What should I expect to achieve after our appointments?
+What should I expect to achieve working together?

-What shall I do if I have questions in between my two appointments?
+What should I do if I have questions between appointments?